awsdocs/amazon-comprehend-developer-guide/doc_source/API_BatchDetectSyntax.md

 # BatchDetectSyntax<a name="API_BatchDetectSyntax"></a>

 Inspects the text of a batch of documents for the syntax and part of speech of the words in the document and returns information about them\.
-For more information, see [Analyze Syntax](how-syntax.md)\.
+For more information, see [Syntax analysis](how-syntax.md)\.

 ## Request Syntax<a name="API_BatchDetectSyntax_RequestSyntax"></a>